-I am a microbial ecologist by training and still fascinated by the tremendous impact microorganisms have on Earth.
+I am a microbiologist and microbial ecologist by training and still fascinated by the tremendous impact microorganisms have on our planet and all life on Earth.

-In my early scientific life (besides microscoping dead grasshoppers at the age of ten), I studied and cultivated novel, at that time poorly characterized, methane producing microorganisms (methanogens), the Methanomassiliicoccales.
-Ever since, I am interested in their role in the global carbon cycle and their importance as greenhouse gas producers.
-During my PhD (at the University of Vienna, Austria and the University of Greifswald, Germany) I started to use metatranscriptomics, metagenomics, and proteomics to analyze methanogens and methane producing microbial communities in ruminant animals and wetlands, two major sources of the potent greenhouse gas methane.
+In my early scientific life (besides microscoping dead grasshoppers at the age of ten), I studied and cultivated, at that time poorly characterized, methane producing microorganisms (methanogens), the Methanomassiliicoccales, focusing on their role in the global carbon cycle and their importance as greenhouse gas producers.

 During my PhD at the University of Vienna, Austria, and the University of Greifswald, Germany (where I stayed for a postdoc position), I started to use metatranscriptomics, metagenomics, and proteomics to study microorganisms in pure culture as well as complex free-living and host-associated microbial communities with relevance for greenhouse gas mitigation, human health, and ecosystem stability.